Fleker/WebGameBridge.js/README.md

 * Leaderboards
 * Achievements

+There are a few additional features to make it easier for game developers
+* Snackbars/Toast notifications

 Anything else can be done with custom code from the developer reference.
 Since the user is authenticated, any additional request within the scope should work.

 ## Add To Your Project